Welcome to the next stage in your Process Street onboarding!

 - To create an annual report at the end of each financial year

-- To schedule an onboarding checklist for your new employee’s first day
+- To schedule an onboarding workflow run for your new employee’s first day

 - To run a monthly maintenance check on your properties